amirshk/wintitle-extended/README.md

 - In multi-root workspaces, only the first folder's Git information is used
 - The extension may take a moment to activate when VSCode starts
+- The extension modifies the `window.title` parameter in your `.vscode/settings.json` or `.code-workspace` file, which may result in frequent changes to these files

 ## Troubleshooting